chuckmasterson/chuckmasterson.github.io/_posts/2012-03-25-%ec%8b%9c%ec%9e%a5-shijang-the-market.md

 Then put a chicken in there and boil it for 30 more minutes.
 Then take the woodchip out before you eat it.
 (I’m not sure about the roots.)
 But it still seems like they sell an awfully high volume of sticks and wood.
-Either *baeksuk *is a lot more popular than I realize, or there’s some other use for the sticks and wood, or the vendors just bring lots of the stuff every time because it never goes bad.
+Either *baeksuk* is a lot more popular than I realize, or there’s some other use for the sticks and wood, or the vendors just bring lots of the stuff every time because it never goes bad.
 Further on beyond the sticks in this picture are chestnuts, various beans, eggs, fern sprouts, and vegetables I don’t know.

-{% include fig.html src="Sijang%2B009.jpg" %}
+{% include fig.html src="Sijang 009.jpg" %}

 Same vendor, different vantage point.
 Here are peanuts, and then lots and lots of different kinds of beans, none of which are regular old kidney beans that